 Use our VA Mortgage Calculator to determine how much home you can afford with a VA mortgage based on your income, debt and other factors.
-The calculator also indicates the VA loan limit in your county as well as the upfront VA funding fee based on your down payment and if this is your first time using the VA program.
+The calculator also determines the upfront VA funding fee based on your down payment and if this is your first time using the VA program.

 "Interest rate reduction refinance loan."
 VA.
 U.S. Department of Veterans Affairs, 2020.
 Web.